 CAP: Provide facility specific refresher training on Child Abuse and Elder Abuse Reporting Laws.
 Provide a copy of the training and proof of staff training to the auditor.
+Provide proof of standard PREA training for medical staff.

 Response: The facility conducted roll call training with all staff on the requirements for Child Abuse and Elder Abuse Reporting, as per RIGL § 40-11.3 and RIGL § 42-66-8.
-Documentation of the training conducted on October 25, 26, and 27 was provided to the auditor, along with the narrative that was read to staff.
+Documentation of the training was provided to the auditor, along with the narrative that was read to staff.